Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Methods

-\textbf{Introducing priori information in temporal modeling.}Based on the above observation, we propose the ISCE module to leverage the video-level audio-visual event representation ${AV}^{event}$, that carries discriminative semantics, as prior knowledge.
-Specifically, we take ${AV}^{event}$ as the common initial hidden state of two independent GRUs to guide the modeling of the changes in audio and visual features in the temporal dimension.
-In this way, the GRU can pay attention to significant features that are semantically consistent with the video-level event instead of treating each feature indiscriminately at the beginning.
-Furthermore, the ${AV}^{event}$ includes both visual and audio semantics of the event.
-Hence, the audio(visual) features can be used as supplementary information to assist the model in learning more robust semantically continuous representations when modeling the temporal changes of visual(audio) features.
+\textbf{Introducing a priori information in temporal modeling.} Previous approaches have modeled video sequence features in a semantically agnostic manner, but with the extracted video-level semantic information, we can add it as prior information to the modeling process of the video sequences.
+Based on the mentioned observation, we propose the ISCE module to leverage the video-level AVE representation $\boldsymbol{E}^{av}$ as prior knowledge which carries discriminative semantics.
+Specifically, we take $\boldsymbol{E}^{av}$ as the common initial hidden state of two independent GRUs to guide the modeling of the dynamics of audio and visual events.
+In this way, the GRU can focus on significant features that are semantically consistent with the video-level event instead of treating each feature indiscriminately at the beginning.
+Furthermore, $\boldsymbol{E}^{av}$ includes both visual and audio semantics of the event.
+Hence, the audio (visual) features can be used as supplementary information to assist the model in learning more robust semantically continuous representations when modeling the temporal changes of visual (audio) features.
 The final features are formulated as follows: